 The Most Beautiful National Parks in Britain

 National parks are the perfect place to practice outdoor activities like climbing, running, mountain-biking or even trying scenic yoga.
 Visiting them makes the perfect break from any mentally taxing activity, whether that be your job or another mental activity like poker or other brain games.

-You can enjoy a break, have a walk and take in the wonderful scenery, practising the same five minutes of yoga routine that you usually do at home and stopping for yoga-with-a-view – it's guaranteed to make you feel totally alive.
+You can enjoy a break, have a walk, and take in the wonderful scenery, practicing the same five minutes of a yoga routine that you usually do at home and stopping for yoga-with-a-view – it's guaranteed to make you feel totally alive.

 Alternatively, if you are looking for something more dynamic, then there are plenty of options available.